 For example, upon taking up a problem related to inventory control under a certain business, the Audit Committee went beyond simply performing an inspection of quantitative items to open up the discussion into one that suggested the heart of the matter might be fundamental issues faced by the subsidiary involved, such as those surrounding its corporate constitution or a lack of competitiveness.
-Additionally, in the audit of another business, the Committee focused on how the aspect of human capital constituted a significant management issue in addition to performing a careful review of that business' management framework, and arrived at the personnel exchange between acquired overseas subsidiaries should also be considered.
+Additionally, in the audit of another business, the Committee focused on how the aspect of human capital constituted a significant management issue in addition to performing a careful review of that business' management framework, and arrived at the recommendation that the generation of synergy through personnel exchange between acquired overseas subsidiaries should also be considered.